nhan0504/El-Pollo-Loco/README.md

 ```http
   GET /auth/is_authenticated
 ```
-Returns status `401` if user is not logged in.
+Returns status `401` if client is not logged in upon request.

 #### Get Profile Information (Authentication)